GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The best minds of my generation are thinking about how to make people click ads.
+Whenever logical processes of thought are employed, there is an opportunity for the machine.

-~ Jeff Hammerbacher
+~ Vannevar Bush
 <pre>

 </pre>